zijiren233/cargo-cross/README.md

 Use `profile: release` and ensure stripping is enabled (default).
 Note that:

-- **musl targets** produce statically linked binaries by default, which are larger but completely self-contained
+- **musl targets** usually produce statically linked binaries by default (varies by target), which are larger but completely self-contained
 - **GNU targets** produce dynamically linked binaries by default, which are smaller but require system libraries
-- You can configure the linking behavior using the `static-crt` parameter
+- You can explicitly configure the linking behavior using the `crt-static` parameter

 ### Android build fails